(1830 - 1910)

 The rest of the War

 He was briefly admitted to a US Army hospital in Frederick, MD on 12 October but transferred out to Baltimore the next day.
 He was paroled at Ft.
 McHenry on 14 October and then sent on to Aiken's Landing, VA, where he was exchanged on 10 November 1862.
-He may have returned to duty but was listed as absent without leave by February 1865.
+He was admitted to Chimborazo Hospital #4 in Richmond, VA on 23 October and was furloughed home for 40 days on 5 November 1862.
+He was still absent, sick or due to his Sharpsburg wounds, to at least December 1863 and was listed as "absent without leave" from September 1864 to the last roll of February 1865.

 After the War